 Monitor and message a chamber

-There are three ways to monitor a chamber and exchange messages with the agent.
-Cryohub is the primary monitor; GitHub Discussions and Zulip add remote and mobile access.
+There are two ways to monitor a chamber and exchange messages with the agent.
+Cryohub is the primary monitor; Zulip is the recommended remote and mobile channel.

-You can run all three together.
+You can run them together.
 Cryohub is local-only by default; the sync channels reach the same chamber from the outside.

 Cryohub (primary, recommended)

 Cryohub is a global web dashboard that manages every chamber registered on this machine.
-It can be started and stopped from any directory.
+It can be started, restarted, and stopped from any directory.

 Start the hub